 Endoscopy has revolutionized the detection and treatment of digestive disorders.
 However, improper use can result in higher costs without advantages.
 Studies suggest that using upper endoscopy is not recommended for patients with symptoms of gastroesophageal reflux disorder (GERD) and is beneficial only in specific situations.

-To assist physicians in avoiding the excessive use of procedures that have no effect on health outcomes and outcomes, the American College of Physicians (ACP) recently issued guidelines regarding the proper use of upper endoscopy among patients suffering from GERD symptoms.
+To assist physicians in avoiding the excessive use of procedures that have no effect on health outcomes.
+The American College of Physicians (ACP) recently issued guidelines regarding the proper use of upper endoscopy among patients suffering from GERD symptoms.

 To identify Barrett’s Esophagus